Insights

 Renewables

-With the Government’s commitment to decarbonising the UK power system by 2035 subject to security of supply, a crucial part of our energy system transition will involve harnessing the power and potential of renewable generation.
+With the Government’s mission to deliver clean power by 2030, a crucial part of our energy system transition will involve harnessing the power and potential of renewable generation.

 Renewable electricity growth is accelerating faster than ever before worldwide.
 Technology innovation has enabled rapid cost reductions, far surpassing expectations, and wind and solar are now much cheaper sources of generation than fossil fuels.